Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Preliminaries

-The training loss for the meta-level is the average of the meta-loss across $m$ different specific tasks $P_1,P_2,...,P_m$, that is, $\hat{F}(\theta) = \frac{1}{m} \sum_{i=1}^m \Delta(\theta, P_k)$.
-The population loss for the meta-level is the expectation over all the possible specific tasks $F(\theta) = \mathbb{E}_{P\sim \mathcal{T}}[\Delta(\theta, P)]$.
+The training loss for the meta-level is the average of the meta-loss across $m$ different specific tasks $P_1,P_2,...,P_m$, that is, The population loss for the meta-level is the expectation over all the possible specific tasks $F(\theta) = \mathbb{E}_{P\sim \mathcal{T}}[\Delta(\theta, P)].$

 In order to train an optimizer by gradient descent, we need to compute the gradient of meta-objective $\hat{F}$ in terms of meta parameters $\theta$.
 The meta parameter is updated once after applying the optimizer on the inner objective $t$ times to generate the trajectory $w_0, w_1, ..., w_t$.
 The meta-gradient is then computed by unrolling the optimization process and back-propagating through the $t$ applications of the optimizer.
-As we will see later, this unroll procedure is costly and can introduce meta-gradient explosion/vanishing problems.